 Table 16 lists all security assurance requirements that are valid for this Security Target.
 These security assurance requirements are defined in [PP] and/or in [CC_Part3] for EAL6, except for requirements ASE_TSS.2 and ALC_FLR.1, which are augmentations of this Security Target to EAL6, see Section 2.2.
 ASE_TSS.2 is an augmentation in this Security Target to give architectural information on the security functionality of the TOE.
-ALC_FLR.1 is an augmentation in this Security Target to cover policies and procedures of the developer applied to track and correct flaws and support surveillance of the TOE.
+ALC_FLR.1 is an augmentation in this Security Target to track and correct flaws and support surveillance of the TOE.